4 European Cities You Should Visit If You Love Food

 Good food in Europe is not hard to find.
-There’s the patisseries of Paris packed full of sweets, and Rome right around the corner with more amazing pizza than you can poke a spaghetti stick at.
+The patisseries of Paris are packed full of sweets, and Rome is right around the corner, with more amazing pizza than you can poke a spaghetti stick at.

 But aside from the well-known capital cities there’s a few more unexpected culinary destinations that will satiate your hunger.
 Add these to your bucket list menu.

 Palermo is the capital of the Italian island of Sicily.
 It’s also where gelato was invented – that in itself should be enough to have you packing your bags.

 There is no shortage of gelaterias in Palermo and it’s safe to assume they all serve the signature Sicilian flavour of pistachio.
 If you’re looking for something more savoury, there’s no shortage of that, either.

 Delicious street food is available in most streets in the city centre, and the best place to go for an authentic culinary experience is the La Vucciria outdoor market.
 Here you can find signature local dishes like arancini balls oozing with meat and cheese or pane panelle e crocchè which is deep fried chickpea squares and potato croquettes stuffed into a soft bread roll.
 Yum.

 Boasting an enviable climate and cheap rent, Lisbon has been a magnet for many young, creative types who now call the city their home.
 The result is a delicious array of diverse food.
 From soft, pork filled tacos with spicy margaritas at Las Ficheras to tangy bowls full of fresh ceviche from A Cevicheria (the huge octopus sculpture hanging from their roof is worth a visit in itself).

 To make your food tour more convenient, head to the Time Out Market, where the magazine has curated an indoor food hall with over 30 of Lisbon’s best restaurants and food vendors.